LinkUp Data Insights: Job Openings and Steel Tariffs

 However, any gains need to be considered in coordination with possible losses.
 A recent Washington Post article featured a graphic on the projected job gains and losses as a result of the tariffs across various industries.
 The net job gains over a period of three years was projected to be 30,000, while the projected losses totaled more than 400,000.

-In the second chart, we show job openings for a select number of companies that use steel as an input into their final product.
-It’s these companies that could be hurt the most by the rising cost of steel.
+Companies that use steel as an input into their final product, that could be hurt the most by the rising cost of steel.
 This chart shows almost the exact opposite trend as the first chart.
 Job openings among these companies had been trending quite a bit higher in early 2018 compared to the same time period in 2017 until the steel tariffs took effect.
 After that, job openings plunged to their lowest level so far in 2018.

-These charts highlight just some of the winners and losers of the tariffs debates.
-We’ll continue to explore our job listings data for insights into the impacts of these and other tariffs.
+We’ll continue to explore our job data for insights into the impacts of these and other tariffs.